kaiosilveira/kaiosilveira/README.md

 - [tic-tac-toe](https://github.com/kaiosilveira/enzo-tic-tac-toe): tic-tac-toe game built in a pair programming session with my 5yo son 🤣
 - [modular-web-app]: a modular web app with independent package management [Coming soon]
 - [microfrontend-web-app]: a microfrontend web app [Coming soon]

-**Patterns and best practices based on the literature**
-- [design-patterns](https://github.com/kaiosilveira/design-patterns): a catalog of design patterns, based on GoF's catalog and the Head-First Design Patterns book [WIP]
-- refactoring: Coming soon

 Additional info about me:
 - 📫 How to reach me: silveira.kaio@icloud.com | https://www.linkedin.com/in/kaio-silveira/